 When selecting a PC, there are several important factors with the budget being a key factor.
 If you’re working with a limited budget, you’ll want to prioritize getting the best value for your money.
 That means looking for lower-cost options that still provide adequate performance.
 It is also essential to consider what gives a PC good performance such as the CPU, GPU, and RAM.
 As fantastic and personal as building a PC might be, the cost could be what encourages or discourages you.
 It is a widespread opinion that building a PC is cheaper than buying a prebuilt one.
-In this article, we will discuss Prebuilt vs Custom PC Price in 2022, which is better, and why it is better.
-Recently, in 2022, building a PC yourself is no longer a sure route to being able to save some cash.
+In this article, we will discuss Prebuilt Price vs Custom PC Price in 2023, which is better, and why it is better.
+Recently, in 2023, building a PC yourself is no longer a sure route to being able to save some cash.
 There are arguments for both cases.

 Prebuilt vs Custom PC Price – Is it cheaper to build a PC?